Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Introduction

 \item We have formulated a long-term EE maximization problem, considering both communication and computing capabilities.
-The optimization variables include the MF-RIS parameters of amplitudes, phase-shifts, EH ratios, and element activation states, transmit antenna beamforming, computing cycles, HAPS deployment as well as user association strategies.
-The proposed problem is constrained by the limited power consumption, battery capacity, required minimum rate per user, total latency of communication-computing, computing capability, and deployment boundaries.
+The optimization variables include the MF-RIS parameters of amplitudes, phase-shifts, EH ratios, and element activation states, transmit antenna beamforming, computing cycles, HAPS deployment as well as IoT device association strategies.
+The proposed problem is constrained by the limited power consumption, battery capacity, required minimum rate per IoT device, total latency of communication-computing, computing capability, and deployment boundaries.

-\item We propose a compressed hybrid intelligence for twin-model enhanced multi-agent deep reinforcement learning (CHIMERA) framework to tackle the high-dimensional parameters and mixed discrete-continuous action space: (1) \textbf{Hybrid DRL} framework contains DQN dedicated to discrete decisions (MF-RIS element selection, user association, computing cycles, and HAPS grid-based deployment) and DDPG taking care of continuous variables (transmit beamforming as well as MF-RIS amplitude, phase-shifts, and EH ratio); (2) \textbf{Twin-models} provide a parallel hybrid DRL, preventing policy overfitting and allowing to compete to provide a better action set; (3) \textbf{Parametrized sharing} mechanism is designed to provide the determined continuous/discrete action outputs as DQN/DDPG's inputs; (4) \textbf{Variational autoencoder (VAE)-based semantic compression} is employed to pre-train three compression models tailored for continuous actions, discrete actions, and state representations.
+\item We propose a compressed hybrid twin-model enhanced multi-agent deep reinforcement learning (CHIMERA) framework to tackle the high-dimensional parameters and mixed discrete-continuous action space: (1) \textbf{Hybrid DRL} framework contains DQN dedicated to discrete decisions (MF-RIS element selection, device association, computing cycles, and HAPS grid-based deployment) and DDPG taking care of continuous variables (transmit beamforming as well as MF-RIS amplitude, phase-shifts, and EH ratio); (2) \textbf{Twin-models} provide a parallel hybrid DRL, preventing policy overfitting and allowing to compete to provide a better action set; (3) \textbf{Parametrized sharing} mechanism is designed to provide the determined continuous/discrete action outputs as DQN/DDPG's inputs; (4) \textbf{Variational autoencoder (VAE)-based semantic compression} is employed to pre-train three compression models tailored for continuous actions, discrete actions, and state representations.
 The encoder compresses the state-action inputs fed into the hybrid DRL networks, while the decoder reconstructs the original parameters for accurate policy execution.

 \item Simulation results have demonstrated that the proposed SAGIN-MF-RIS architecture outperforms the standalone deployments of LEO satellites, HAPS, or ground BSs, as well as the scenarios of fixed-EH configurations, conventional RIS, and no-RIS scenarios under various system settings.
 Furthermore, the proposed CHIMERA scheme achieves the highest EE compared to centralized learning approaches such as DQN and DDPG, multi-agent systems, conventional optimization techniques, and heuristic methods.
 Notably, the VAE-based semantic compression accelerates learning process with moderate performance degradation, enhancing overall system scalability.